 While we encourage you to write letters in response to some of the worst instances of anti-Israel media bias, it’s also equally important to write in support of articles or op-eds that are supportive of Israel.
+That’s why, this month, we have chosen Sidney Kessler of Richmond, VA who wrote in response to a pro-Israel editorial in the Richmond Times-Dispatch:

 The editorial, “Obama on Israel — Getting it right,” is an excellent analysis of the Abbas and Obama speeches at the U.N.
 Abbas continues to reject Israel’s roots to the land by not including Moses in his list of “divine messengers.”